mastersign/mediacategorizer/docs/intermediate-data-structures.md

       :match-value 0.01522 }

 ## Category Match {#CategoryMatch}
-The category match describes the matching result between a video and a category.
+The category match describes the matching result between a medium and a category.

 ### Slots